Naomi Reice Buchwald: SEC v. Dorozhko

-The Second Circuit Court of Appeals reversed the judge's ruling.
+The United States Court of Appeals for the Second Circuit reversed the judge's ruling.
 When Dorozhko later stopped participating in his defense, Buchwald granted the SEC summary judgement and ordered Dorozhko to pay nearly $580,000 in disgorgement, prejudgment interest, and a civil penalty.
 The SEC managed to seize $296,456 of this amount.

 Organic Seed Growers & Trade Ass'n v.
 Monsanto Co.

 On February 24, 2012, Buchwald dismissed a lawsuit brought by a consortium of U.S. organic farmers and seed dealers aggrieved by Monsanto's genetically modified organism seeds.
 Monsanto denied that it had harmed anyone.
 After extensive briefing and oral argument, she held that the plaintiffs had no standing to sue, calling the case a "transparent effort to create a controversy where none exists."
-The decision was appealed to the Court of Appeals for the Federal Circuit on March 28, 2012.
+The decision was appealed to the United States Court of Appeals for the Federal Circuit on March 28, 2012.

 The Supreme Court declined to hear an appeal by the organic farmers in January 2014.

 In re LIBOR-Based Financial Instruments Antitrust Litigation

 In March 2013, Buchwald dismissed much, though not all, of a class-action lawsuit directed at the banks that allegedly manipulated the London Interbank Offered Rate (LIBOR).

 In a 161-page memorandum of decision, she held that U.S. antitrust law did not apply.
 She said that since the LIBOR-setting process was never meant to be competitive, the suppression of that process was not anti-competitive.

-In May 2016, the U. S. Court of Appeals for the Second Circuit reversed the dismissal order, reinstating the lawsuit.
+In May 2016, the U.S. Court of Appeals for the Second Circuit reversed the dismissal order, reinstating the lawsuit.